vuongducphuong/documentation/content/applications/finance/accounting/payments/pay_sepa.rst

 :guilabel:`Payment Method`.

 The first time you pay a vendor with SEPA, you have to fill in the :guilabel:`Recipient Bank Account` field with the bank name, IBAN, and BIC (Bank Identifier Code).
-Odoo automatically verifies if the IBAN format is respected.
+Leansoft automatically verifies if the IBAN format is respected.

-For future payments to this vendor, Odoo will automatically suggest you the bank account, but it remains possible to select a new one.
+For future payments to this vendor, Leansoft will automatically suggest you the bank account, but it remains possible to select a new one.

 Once your payment is registered, do not forget to confirm it.
 You can also pay vendor bills from the